DeepanshuSharma-BNB/Biosensor_Potentiostat/README.md

-# Potentiostat for Biosensors
+# Potentiostat for Biosensors - FlexiPot
-Following is the first draft of the portable potentiostat project.
+Following is the first draft of the portable potentiostat project - FlexiPot.
 Potentiostat is visioned to be used as low cost, wireless setup on a flexible circuit.

 ### Circuit: